-Leverage on Free SEO Tools
+Leverage Free SEO Tools

 At the initial stage of your startup, you need to cut down your expenses on the best tools for SEO.
-You can actually find tons of free SEO tools if you spend time searching for them.
+You can find tons of free SEO tools if you spend time searching for them.
 Relying on free SEO tools can help you spend on other parts of SEO that will create a high impact in generating results.

 When you’re just starting off, don’t burn your money by purchasing SEO tools and emphasize more on the SEO strategies you will implement to grow your organic traffic.
-This will help your revenue grow overtime.
+This will help your revenue growth.
 Tools and resources are freely available on the Internet.
 You just need to find them and use them efficiently for your business.

 You can find a lot of free SEO tools from the link below: